ACRLab/snazzy/paper/paper.md

 Genetically encoded fluorescent indicators are powerful tools for monitoring biological processes in live samples [@lin:2016; @nakai:2001].
 When combined with a large field of view, a single time-lapse recording has the potential to capture many specimens, facilitating high-throughput data collection.
-However, the simultaneous recording of many biological samples across time points produces large, multidimensional datasets that are challenging to process and analyze.
+However, this approach generates large, multidimensional datasets that are challenging to process and analyze.
 We present `SNAzzy`, a Python package for studying synchronous network activity (SNA) in Drosophila embryos via high-throughput microscopy.
 SNA is a hallmark of developing nervous systems [@wu:2024; @blankenship:2009; @akin:2020], often studied using genetically encoded calcium indicators to monitor neural activity in vivo.
 `SNAzzy` processes and analyzes time-lapse datasets taken from live samples using fluorescent widefield microscopy.